Drive From Wheelchair WAVs

 A typical seating layout could include:

 The complex nature of these vehicles means they are a more expensive option than a standard WAV.
-While there are usually a small number of pre-adapted Nearly New vehicles held in stock by converters, which come at a more affordable cost, new vehicles will typically cost an average of £20,000 - £30,000 once adapted, and some much more.
+While there are usually a small number of pre-adapted Nearly New vehicles held in stock by converters, which come at a more affordable cost, new DFW vehicles will typically have an Advance Payment of £20,000 or more.
+Please also note that the Advance Payment of the vehicle doesn’t include the cost of any adaptations, so if you need to add automatic tie-downs for example, you will also need to consider these costs before ordering a DFW or IT WAV.

 If you are thinking of ordering a DFW or IT WAV, you can find out more about the process and who is involved below.
 If you are not sure whether this is the best option for you, try our Product Selection Tool to help you decide.